wp-plugins/woocommerce-predictive-search/readme.txt

 = 2.0 - 2013/02/28 =
 * Feature: Updated all plugin code to be WooCommerce V2.0 compatible with backward compatibility.
-* Feature: Added ‘Pretty URL' support to replace the All Search Results pages parameter driven URLS
+* Feature: Added 'Pretty URL' support to replace the All Search Results pages parameter driven URLS
 * Feature: Added the ability to add text content that shows inside the Search box.
 Added as a Global setting or can be individually set on each Widget
-* Feature: Added a new styling lib for drop-downs and Options this was important because it now uses the same lib as WooCommerce uses – makes excluding Products from Predictive Serach very easy and quick.
+* Feature: Added a new styling lib for drop-downs and Options this was important because it now uses the same lib as WooCommerce uses to makes excluding Products from Predictive Serach very easy and quick.
 * Fixed: Undefined variable mediumSRC notice showing in search box dropdown when product does not have a featured image.We fixed by defining the variable.
 * Tweak: Jumped version to 2.0 to keep in synch with the Pro Version.